jamesAlhassan/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - Creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link was created in the current working directory.

+14-copy_html -  a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.